BillOfSaleNow

 • Register the personal watercraft and transfer the title at your local West Virginia DMV within the required deadline.

-• Obtain auto insurance before operating the personal watercraft.
+• Obtain marine liability insurance before operating the personal watercraft.

 • Keep a signed copy of the bill of sale for your records.